Secure The Handshake With Effective Sales Closing Techniques

 “Hey Mrs. Prospect, thank you for sharing that with me.
 But please help me understand . . .”

-Leave the argumentative amateur in the car.
+If you learn only one sales closing technique it should be this: leave the argumentative amateur in the car.
 Be a consultant instead.

 2. CULTIVATE AN ENVIRONMENT THAT PRESERVES A SALES PROSPECT’S RIGHT TO SAY “NO”